superfly/docs/getting-started/multi-region-databases.html.md

 ## Create a PostgreSQL cluster

-If you don't already have a PostgreSQL cluster running, you can create an instance with the `fly` CLI:
+If you don't already have a PostgreSQL cluster running, you can create one with the `fly` CLI:

 ```
 fly pg create --name chaos-postgres --region scl
 ```

-This creates a Postgres instance in Santiago Chile, with a volume named `pg_data`.
+Choose a high-availability configuration to create a two-node PostgreSQL cluster in Santiago Chile, one leader for writes, one replica for redundancy.

 ## Add read replicas